Authorization

 What that does:

-db.find('documents', { status: 'draft' })is silently rewritten to:{ $and: [ { status: 'draft' }, { $or: [ { owner: 'u1' }, { public: true } ] } ] } - The caller can’t see rows they’re not allowed to see — the filter rewrite happens server-side; their query has to AND with it.
+• A caller who runs db.find('documents', { status: 'draft' }) is silently rewritten to: { $and: [ { status: 'draft' }, { $or: [ { owner: 'u1' }, { public: true } ] } ] }

-policystill gates per-record reads (e.g.findOne) and writes —read_filteronly adds the bulk-read scoping.
+• policy still gates per-record reads (e.g. findOne) and writes — read_filter only adds the bulk-read scoping.

 Allowed $auth.X placeholders.
 The runtime substitutes these from the caller’s identity at request time:

 Any other $auth.X reference fails validation when you save the resource.
+An unresolved placeholder (e.g. a profile field the caller doesn’t have) substitutes to JSON null.

 When to use which.
 Use read_filter when the caller can run unbounded queries against a collection.
 Use policy (with node.document / node.value) when single-record access decisions need richer logic than a relational predicate can express.
 Most apps that share data across users will want both.